 Industries across the globe are facing an increased need to rapidly deploy ultra-secure, high-performing networks, but the playbook for private enterprise 5G can vary from business to business, location to location, and budget to budget.

-Private Cellular Networks (PCNs) were designed to scale with the connectivity demands of today’s enterprise business models.
-Deploying a Private LTE or 5G network may seem complicated at first glance, but with the proper planning and partnerships, private network deployment hardships are a thing of the past.
+Private cellular networks were designed to scale with the connectivity demands of today’s enterprise business models.
+Deploying a private 5G or LTE network may seem complicated at first glance, but with the proper planning and partnerships, private network deployment hardships are a thing of the past.

 Eager to get started?
 Here are the key strategic and technical questions to consider when implementing a private network solution.

 Before wading through a slew of technical information on how to build a private 5G network, it’s important to carefully analyze three foundational considerations.

 #1: What is the problem you’re trying to solve for?

 Not every network is destined to be private.
 In fact, some businesses may thrive on a public vs. private network solution, particularly if they operate in a location with excellent LTE or 5G coverage and have little-to-no risk of overages or need to protect sensitive information.
 Others, however, may find that a private cellular network is the best solution to provide high-bandwidth, low-latency connectivity in obscure locations, maintain control over data usage, and lock down business-critical data.

 #2: How will a private cellular network impact the organization holistically?

 Although you may have a single compelling use case in mind, the cost of private 5G and size of your return on investment are more attractive if you can expand to multiple Private 5G use cases.
 For example, a private cellular network established at a warehouse in a remote location may initially serve as the connectivity solution for wireless inventory scanners, but also be used down the road to power artificial intelligence technology in safety surveillance or telemetry for autonomous equipment.